rafikdraoui/vortex/README.md

 * `DATABASES`: configuration info for your database.

+* `STATIC_ROOT`: the root folder on the file system from where static files will be served.

+You might also want to change the Haystack search engine to a proper one, like Solr or ElasticSearch.

 Application specific settings are provided in a configuration file (by default, it is `conf/vortex_config.py`).